AIDAmira accidents and incidents

 - propulsion/power loss – 2016 (Abu Dhabi), 2017 (Indian Ocean)

 Following the transfer from Ibero Cruises, the cruise vessel was renamed from “Grand Mistral” to “Costa neoRiviera” in 2013 November.
-Previously, the vessel was owned by the Festival Cruises line (operational between 1994-2004), which was known on the North American marked as “First European Cruises”.
+Previously, the vessel was owned by the Festival Cruises line (operational between 1994-2004), which was known on the North American market as “First European Cruises”.

 |26 October 2017||Crew / Passenger Crimes|

 On October 26, 2017, a 53-year-old male passenger was thrown off the ship for staging a "mutiny".
-The man (Alain Jan, of Frecnh origin) was traveling with his wife and boarded the ship in call port Saint-Denis (Reunion Island).
+The man (Alain Jan, of French origin) was travelling with his wife and boarded the ship in call port Saint-Denis (Reunion Island).
 The man started the "mutiny" after the Captain announced the cancellation of two Madagascar call ports (Nosy Be, Diego Suarez) and compensation to all passengers EUR 150 pp in onboard credit.

 The ports were cancelled due to health reasons - an outbreak of bubonic and pneumonic plague on Madagascar Island, with over 1000 infected and over 100 dead.

 The evicted from the liner man first launched a petition, organizing a protest in the Cetara (dining room restaurant).
 Over 60 passengers started to bang on the tables, demanding the Captain to change course.
-Then the man staged a second protest in the ship's theater lounge.
+Then the man staged a second protest in the ship's theatre lounge.

 When the liner docked in call port Victoria (Mahe Island, Seychelles), the Captain called the local police.
 The mutineer and his wife were escorted off the ship.
 They were accommodated for 2 nights in a hotel, then flown back to Reunion with hotel and airfares paid by Costa Cruises.